HumanSignal/label-studio/docs/source/guide/project_settings_lse.md

 For example, if 10 annotators review a task and only 2 select the same choice, then that task would have a low agreement score.

 You can customize how task agreement is calculated and how it should affect the project workflow.
-For more information, see [Annotation agreement and how it is calculated](stats).
+For more information, see [Task agreement and how it is calculated](stats).

 <table>
 <thead>